olivesgatech/CURE-TSR/README.md

 # CURE-TSR

-The overall goal of this project is to analyze the robustness of data-driven algorithms under diverse challenging conditions where trained models can possibly depolyed.
+The overall goal of this project is to analyze the robustness of data-driven algorithms under diverse challenging conditions where trained models can possibly be depolyed.
 To achieve this goal, we introduced a large-sacle (>2,000,000 images) recognition dataset (CURE-TSR) which is among the most comprehensive dataset with controlled synthetic challenging conditions.
-Also, this repository contains codes to reproduce the benchmarking result for CNN presented in our NIPS worshp paper.
-For detailed information, please refer to our paper [CURE-TSR: Challenging Unreal and Real Environments for Traffic Sign Recognition](https://arxiv.org/abs/1712.02463) and [website](https://ghassanalregib.com/cure-tsr)
+Also, this repository contains codes to reproduce the benchmarking result for CNN presented in our NIPS workshop paper.
+For detailed information, please refer to our paper [CURE-TSR: Challenging Unreal and Real Environments for Traffic Sign Recognition](https://arxiv.org/abs/1712.02463) and [website](https://ghassanalregib.com/cure-tsr).

 ## Dataset
 <p align="center">